ieee-vgtc/ieeevis.org/year/2017/info/meetups.md

 DECISIVe website: [http://decisive-workshop.dbvis.de/](http://decisive-workshop.dbvis.de/)

-This Meetup is a follow up of the DECISIVE Workshop, where we will continue the discussions initiated during the workshop and pursue group activities.
+This Meetup is a follow up of the DECISIVe Workshop, where we will continue the discussions initiated during the workshop and pursue group activities.
 The Meetup is also a chance for additional attendees who aren't able to come to the Workshop to partake in the discussions.

 | |